Great grey owl: Breeding

 Great grey owls do not build nests, so they typically use nests previously used by a large bird, such as a raptor.
-They will also nest in broken-topped trees and cavities in large trees.
+They also nest in broken-topped trees and cavities in large trees.
 In southwestern and northeastern Oregon, the great grey owl has been using man-made platforms for nest sites since the 1980s.
-The erection of nest platforms for great grey owls was pioneered by Robert Nero in central Canada in the 1970s.
+The erection of nest platforms for them was pioneered by Robert Nero in central Canada in the 1970s.
 Nesting may occur from March to May.
-Unlike, for example, osprey or white storks, the great grey owl does not predictably re-use nest sites over consecutive years.
-Four eggs are the usual clutch size.
+Unlike, for example, osprey or white storks, the great grey owl does not predictably reuse nest sites over consecutive years.
+Clutches contain between 2-5 eggs.
 Eggs average 42.7 mm wide and 53.5 mm long.
 The incubation period is about 30 days, ranging from 28 to 36 days.
 Brooding lasts 2 to 3 weeks, after which the female starts roosting on a tree near nests.
 The young jump or fall from the nest at 3 to 4 weeks, and start to fly 1 to 2 weeks after this.
 Immediately after fledging, the white, fuzzy young must use beak and feet to climb back into trees.
 The female is on guard at this time and may be aggressive toward potential predators.
 Most offspring remain near their natal sites for many months after fledging.
-Normally the male hunts for his mate and the young throughout the nesting period.
-Once the young begin the fly, the female typically withdraws and the male continues to feed the young until they can hunt on their own in the autumn.
+Normally, the male hunts for his mate and the young throughout the nesting period.
+Once the young begin to fly, the female typically withdraws and the male continues to feed the young until they can hunt on their own in the autumn.
 The young owls go off on their own by winter.